bunterWolf/Workmory/documentation/Engineering Design Dokument.md

 ## 1. Introduction

-Chronflow is an Electron-based desktop application designed to track and analyze user activity on a computer.
+Workmory is an Electron-based desktop application designed to track and analyze user activity on a computer.
 The application follows a main process/renderer process architecture connected through IPC communication.

 ## 1. System Architecture

 ### 1.1 Overview

-Focus is an Electron-based desktop application designed to track and analyze user activity on a computer.
+Workmory is an Electron-based desktop application designed to track and analyze user activity on a computer.
 The application follows a main process/renderer process architecture connected through IPC communication.

 ### 1.2 Architectural Components